 It is the manufacturer’s responsibility to ensure their products, such as medical devices, will help in making patients feel better and get well from illnesses they suffer from – not cause it due to its defective form or inherently dangerous nature.

 You can find out if you qualify to seek for compensation for Sulzer hip implant.
 Seek the help of the leading Ohio medical malpractice attorney Jami S. Oliver for your legal options.
-Call us now at (614) 220-9100 to schedule a consultation.
+Call 614-220-9100 to schedule an appointment.